EgRoku/GenerateThyReadMe/README.md

 1. **NPM:** Use the command "npm init -y" to install Node Package Manager
 1. **Inquirer:** Use the command "npm install inquirer" to get npm's inquirer package

-### Before attempting to use this project, make sure to have these programs installed on your computer:
-* VS Code
-* GitBash
-* Node.js

 ## Usage

 Initialize Packages using npm i